ahmedelnaqa/AWS/S3-Auto-Uploader/Using-AWS-DataSync/README.md

 bash
 sudo virsh net-dhcp-leases default
-6. Activate the agent
+#### 6. Activate the agent
-Open a web browser on your Linux Mint host and go to:
+Open a web browser on your Linux  host and go to:

 text
 http://<agent-IP>/